AIResearchHub/transformergallery/README.md

 This example begs the question: "What exactly is $\textrm{similarity}(q, k_{i})$"?
 How will we knoe that it works for the example.
 The answer is somewhat unsatisfying: we have to decide what $\textrm{similarity}(q, k_{i})$ is.

 Our similarity function can take many forms depending on the task at hand; the burden falls on the practitioner to select the most apporpriate for the task.
-Here are some common weighting mechanisms:

-** INSERT CHART OR SOMETHING**
+## Common Weight Calculation Methods:
+**Dot Product:** A method where attention weights are determined by calculating the dot product between the query and the key vectors.
+This aligns the direction of the vectors and emphasizes the similarity.

+**Scaled Dot Product:** An approach where the dot product between query and key vectors is scaled by the inverse square root of the vectors' dimensionality.
+This helps manage the scale of the values before applying the softmax function. (generally what is used in transformer models)

+**Additive:** A method using a single-hidden-layer feed-forward network to generate alignment scores between the query and key inputs.
+These scores are then normalized using a softmax function to produce the attention weights.

+**Multiplicative:** A technique where the dot product of the query and key vectors is calculated to produce the alignment scores, which are then converted into attention weights using softmax normalization.

+**Gating Mechanism:** An advanced approach where an additional gating factor, usually determined by a sigmoid function, is applied to the conventional attention weight calculation method.
+This allows for dynamic adjustment of attention weights.

+**Sparse Attention:** A strategy that selectively determines the calculation of attention weights based on selected positions within the sequence.
+This results in sparse weighting matrices and improves computational efficiency.

 ## Self Attention